Information Technology and Resources

 Acceptable Use policies define what users may or may not do in the process of utilizing Cincinnati State information technology (IT) resources.

-This policy addresses the use of Cincinnati State communications services and the communication of information among Cincinnati State employees, students, contractors, and vendors.
+This policy addresses the use of Cincinnati State communications services and the communication of information among Cincinnati State employees (full & part-time), students, contractors, and vendors.

 Cincinnati State reserves the right to modify this policy from time to time at its discretion.

-Cincinnati State provides communications services for the convenience and efficiency of students, employees, and school-approved partners in their conduct of business with the College.
+Cincinnati State provides communications services for the convenience and efficiency of students, employees and school-approved business partners for use in the course and scope of conducting business for or with the school.
 All messages and documents sent or received through these communications services and/or stored on Cincinnati State owned or controlled computers, servers, or other devices are subject to Cincinnati State integrity standards.

-The term "student" includes all persons taking courses, credit or non-credit, at the College, and those who attend other educational institutions at a Cincinnati State location or who participate in an online relationship with Cincinnati State (in a high school dual enrollment program, for example).
-Individuals who are not specifically enrolled for a specific term but who have a continuing relationship with the College are considered students.
+Student are individuals taking courses, credit or non-credit, degree-seeking or non-degree-seeking, at the College, and those who attend other educational institutions at a Cincinnati State location or who participate in an online relationship with Cincinnati State (in a high school College Credit Plus program, for example).
+Individuals who are not specifically enrolled for a specific term but who have a continuing relationship with the College are considered students

 Employees are individuals classified as full-time, part-time (including adjunct faculty), or temporary employees of Cincinnati State, including student workers.